Quick Start

 The best way to start is to:

-• Install MBIRJAX in a conda environment and activate this environment using the instructions provided on the Installation Page.
+• Install MBIRJAX using the instructions provided on the Installation Page.
+We recommend installing in a conda environment or pip virtual environment.

-You can then modify the Python script to suit your needs.
+You can then adapt these demos to suit your needs.

 Below are simple instructions on how to do your first reconstruction: